cylc/cylc-doc/src/tutorial/scheduling/graphing.rst

 .. ifslides::

-   .. rubric:: In this practical we will create a new Cylc suite and write a
+   .. rubric:: In this practical we will create a new Cylc workflow and write a
       graph for it to use.

    Next session: :ref:`tutorial-integer-cycling`

 .. practical::

-   .. rubric:: In this practical we will create a new Cylc suite and write a
+   .. rubric:: In this practical we will create a new Cylc workflow and write a
       graph for it to use.

-   #. **Create a Cylc suite.**
+   #. **Create a Cylc workflow.**

-      A Cylc suite is just a directory containing a :cylc:conf:`flow.cylc` file.
+      A Cylc workflow is just a directory containing a :cylc:conf:`flow.cylc` file.

       If you don't have one already, create a ``cylc-run`` directory in your user space i.e.